 Building and repairing credit is easier said than done.
-Whether you are building credit as a recent college graduate or repairing credit after some financial mishaps, the daunting nature of a credit score can be paralyzing.
-While in the midst of a credit crisis, situations can seem hopeless.
+Whether you are trying to build credit or repair credit after some financial mishaps, the discipline to meet financial decisions responsibly can be paralyzing.
+And if you’re in the midst of a credit crisis, the situation could seem hopeless.

 Where to Begin?

 If you’ve never had credit, or if you’re working your way out of financial hardship, you may need to seek some help.
 One option may be to get a secured credit card from your bank.
 This type of card requires a cash security deposit, which reduces the risk to the issuer and can help you build a credit history.
 A number of banks offer secured credit cards, where you can put money on the card that acts as your credit limit.
 These secured cards work differently than pre-paid and debit cards.
 You will receive monthly bills to pay in order to avoid penalties.
 Most important, make sure the furnisher of this card reports to the credit bureaus.
 You want your good payment history to count towards building or repairing your credit.

 A second option may be to become an authorized user on someone else’s credit card.
 This means that the primary account holder adds your name to their credit card account.
 You will receive a card and pay for the items you’ve charged.
 The accounts where you are an authorized user will likely appear on your credit report, along with your good payment history.
 Most of all, you want to establish financial discipline for paying back borrowed money on time.

 After building up some credit, you will likely become eligible for a credit card of your own.
 But, beware.
 Credit cards are a lot of responsibility.
 You must avoid overspending so that you can pay off your balance in full, and on time, every month.